toroettg/SeriesMarker/doc/source/installdoc.rst

-	While PySide´s `Building on Windows <PySide_Building_on_Windows>`_ lists the	`Microsoft Windows SDK`_ as an prerequisite only, skipping the installation of	`Microsoft Visual Studio`_ seems to cause errors while building `PySide`_ due to missing libraries.
-It is therefore recommended to install `Microsoft Visual Studio` instead (it includes the SDK).
+	While PySide´s `Building on Windows <PySide_Building_on_Windows>`_ lists the	`Microsoft Windows SDK`_ as an prerequisite only, skipping the installation of	`Microsoft Visual Studio`_ causes an error while building `PySide`_ due to the missing tool `nmake`.
+It is therefore necessary to install `Microsoft Visual Studio` instead (it includes the SDK).
 	Also make sure to install the version on which your `Qt`_ libraries depend on, which currently is edition 2010, called `Visual 2010 C++ Express` on the site.